Jing-Ran/team-project-questionnaire-app/encyclopedia-entries/team-project-2/entry-2--the-[attribute*=value].md

 This selector is part of the CSS 3 specification.
 It has good browser support across all major browsers.
 In IE 8 and earlier, a `<!DOCTYPE>` must be declared for this selector to work.

+## Finally

+You can see an interactive example on [this link](http://moderndeveloper-students.github.io/coursework-Gruximillian/Course-06-Introduction-to-JavaScript-and-Modern-Web-Development/Chapter-02-Introduction-to-CSS/team-project-3-interactive-examples-for-encyclopedia-entries/entry-2-interactive--[attribute*=value]/).

 ___

 **Author:** *Vojislav Grujić*